 Additionally, brokers like Hargreaves Lansdown also charge an annual fee for as long as you keep hold of your ETF investment.
 This would be expressed as a percentage and charged in addition to the ETF expense ratio.

-Once you have selected the best iShares ETF UK for your financial goals – it’s then time to locate a suitable investment platform.
+Once you have selected an iShares ETF UK for your financial goals – it’s then time to locate a suitable investment platform.
 There are many such platforms that support iShares funds – so be sure to check metrics surrounding fees and commissions, minimum account balances, supported payment methods, and customer support.